lewisbelcher/fuzzy-tree/README.md

 Fuzzy Tree
 ==========

-A simple fuzzy finder written in Rust which displays results in tree format.
+A simple fuzzy finder written in Rust which displays results in an interactive tree format.

 ![img](static/fztree.gif)